In the Loge: Impressionism

 Cassatt was introduced to Impressionism by Edgar Degas.
 Impressionist painters often painted social settings such as cafes, popular boulevards, and opera houses.
 This new movement satisfied Cassatt's desire to make art that was relevant to modern life.
 Like other Impressionist painters, Cassatt used loose brushstrokes to capture fleeting moments in time.
 Cassatt was empowered by the Impressionists to choose her own subject matter, ignoring the historical genres favored by the French Academy.

-The Opera House
+Setting

 In the Loge takes place in an elevated floor of an opera house.
 During the 19th century, the opera house was not only a place to watch a performance, but also a social gathering where high-class and bourgeois people would mingle.
 It served as one of the only social settings that women could freely attend.
 Cassatt's choice of setting for In the Loge has been interpreted by scholars as a means of highlighting the growing agency of women in nineteenth-century society.